tommiy995/MaddenScheduleMaker/README.md

 download and unzip the files somewhere on your computer, make note of the folder location.

+now download the schedule_maker.zip file and unzip it, giving you schedule_maker.exe

 run the schedule_maker.exe

 it will ask for the path to the madden export folder